CasaJasmina/TelegramBot-Library/README.md

 ## Introduction

-This library provides an interface for [Telegram Bot API](https://core.telegram.org/bots/api).
+This library allow you to host a Telegram Bot on your Arduino, and interact with telegram bot API.

-It is possible to define your personal Bot, make it able to read and write messages, receive orders and report data collected from the field.
+At the moment it works only on [Arduino Zero](https://www.arduino.cc/en/Main/ArduinoBoardZero) with the [WiFi shield 101](https://www.arduino.cc/en/Main/ArduinoWiFiShield101).

 ## Installing